DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Method

 While DPLs provide modular and disentangled representations for individual parts, they do not by themselves guarantee that the assembled object is globally coherent.
 This reflects a broader challenge in part-based 3D generation: local geometry and appearance can be faithfully synthesized, yet without explicit semantic coordination, the resulting object structure may violate plausible spatial or functional relations \cite{lin2023magic3d, wang2023prolificdreamer, chen2023fantasia3d}.
 To address this gap, we introduce {Relational Semantic Latents (RSLs)}, a compact set of \emph{language-derived latent tokens} that provide semantic control signals for part interactions through two roles: persistent global planners and diffused local refiners.
-In particular, global relational tokens $\mathbf{S}^{\text{glb}}$ persist as fixed structural conditions, while local semantic tokens $\mathbf{S}^{\text{loc}}$ are diffused and denoised alongside the part latents to refine part-level details.

-\textbf{Global Relational Tokens.} At the object level, we extract relational phrases from whole-object and part-level descriptions (\eg ``the seat is above the legs,'' ``the propeller is attached to the fuselage,'' ``the two wings are symmetric'', \etc).
+In particular, global relational tokens $\mathbf{S}^{\text{glb}}$ persist as fixed structural conditions, while local semantic tokens $\mathbf{S}^{\text{loc}}$ are diffused and denoised alongside the part latents to refine part-level details. \textbf{Global Relational Tokens.} At the object level, we extract relational phrases from whole-object and part-level descriptions (\eg, ``the seat is above the legs,'' ``the propeller is attached to the fuselage,'' ``the two wings are symmetric'', \etc).
 Each phrase is canonicalized into a triplet $(i,j,\rho)$, where $i$ and $j$ denote parts and $\rho$ is a relation predicate such as \texttt{support}, \texttt{attach}, \texttt{symmetry}, or \texttt{articulation}.
-These triplets are assembled into a relational graph and projected into the latent space (Figure \ref{fig:dataset_example}) to yield a set of global relational tokens:
+These triplets are assembled into a relational graph and projected into the latent space (see Fig. \ref{fig:dataset_example}) to yield a set of global relational tokens: